 Vegan gluten-free fritters!
 Did that get your attention?
-Fritters are a fave for lots of people, but they usually are made with dairy (eggs, milk, and cheese), white flour, and are fried in a pan of oil.
-Not exactly healthy clean eating, in our opinion, and a bit of an issue for the gluten-sensitive.
-So, today we’re sharing our recipe for vegan, gluten-free, oil-free zucchini fritters.
+Fritters are a fave for lots of people, but they usually are made with dairy (eggs, milk, and cheese), and white flour, and are fried in a pan of oil.
+Not exactly healthy, clean eating and a bit of an issue for the gluten-sensitive.
+So, today, we’re sharing our recipe for vegan, gluten-free, oil-free zucchini fritters.

 Let’s Make Some Healthy Gluten-free Fritters

 Fritters are delicious, of course, and I tried a bunch of recipes.
 But, I wanted to create a healthy and easy version that would be low-fat and gluten-free.
 Also, Greg and I have been more mindful of cutting back on oil in cooking, so this recipe is oil-free except for a little bit of spray oil on my griddle.
 Gluten-free is an issue because we have a family history of celiac disease and our daughter is highly sensitive to gluten.

 Summertime is Zucchini time

 Since we’re writing this in early August, it means zucchini is everywhere.
 When I was growing up, the joke was that people only locked their cars in summer to keep their neighbors from piling zucchini squashes on the front seat.
 We do keep the car locked, but I am quite grateful for any gifts my friends share from their gardens (after all, we love our zucchini lasagna during the season).
 Because we are happily overrun with zucchini, so it was a natural decision to include them in these vegan gluten-free fritters.